-The Department has historically maintained an Employee Assistance Program to assist employees who may suffer from alcoholism, drug dependency, or other illnesses which should be treated.
+The Department has historically maintained an Employee Assistance dependency, or other illnesses which should be treated.
 It is understood that alcoholism or drug dependency in and of themselves shall not be the basis for discipline; however, if coupled with deteriorating and impaired job performance, they may be the basis for discipline.
 The Department shall continue to maintain such an Employee Assistance Program though changes may be necessary to incorporate new knowledge in the field, as has been done in the past.